travelping/cennsonic/README.md

 ## Setup

-The NFV cluster is based on a regular Kubernetes cluster so we start from setting it up.
+The NFV cluster is based on a regular Kubernetes cluster, so we start from setting it up.
 For the setup we use [Kubespray] packed into a [Docker image], so [Docker] is required.
 Also [kubectl] is required for cluster operations.